BruningLab/structural_evolution/README.md

-# Input scripts to re-perform working and analysis for the manuscript "Structural evolution of the estrogen receptor regulatory domain"
+# Python scripting for the manuscript "Structural evolution of the estrogen receptor regulatory domain"